List of postcode areas in the United Kingdom: GIR

+XM

+XM4 5HQ is a postcode created for letters sent to Santa Claus or Father Christmas (with XM4 5HQ resembling "XMAS").

 XX

-The non-geographic postcode area XX is used by online retailers for returns by Royal Mail, and for COVID-19 test samples.
+The non-geographic postcode area XX is used by online retailers for returns by Royal Mail, and was used for COVID-19 test samples.

 Overseas territories

 Certain British Overseas Territories introduced single postal codes for their territory or major sub-sections of it.
 These are not UK postcodes, even though many are formatted in a similar fashion:

 Other overseas territories have introduced their own more extensive postcode systems:

 Civilian residential and business addresses in Akrotiri and Dhekelia are served by Cyprus Postal Services and use Cypriot postal codes.

 Mail to Overseas Territories is treated as international if posted in the UK.